Sumo

 From 2008 to 2016, a number of high-profile controversies and scandals rocked the sumo world, with an associated effect on its reputation and ticket sales.
 These have also affected the sport's ability to attract recruits.
-Despite this setback, sumo's popularity and general attendance has rebounded due to having multiple yokozuna (or grand champions) for the first time in a number of years and other high-profile wrestlers grabbing the public's attention.
+Despite this setback, sumo's popularity and general attendance has rebounded due to having multiple (or grand champions) for the first time in a number of years and other high-profile wrestlers grabbing the public's attention.